Annotation Infrastructure

 Gene set annotator

-Used to annotate whether a variant belongs to a certain gene set.
+Used to annotate whether a variant belongs to gene sets in a gene set collection.

 - gene_set_annotator: